catalinc/space-run/README.md

 # Controls

-Screen orientation is horizontal.
-Virtual joystick for up/down on the left side of the screen.
+Screen orientation is vertical.
+Drag ship to move.
+The ship is firing continously while dragged.
-Two buttons for firing laser and dropping bombs on the right side of the screen.
+An additional button for dropping bombs is available on the right side of the screen.

 # Game play